|Features:||Lightweight | Breathable|

 - Salomon’s own outsole technology, the Contagrip, makes a triumphant return in the X Ultra 3.
 While its surface retains the multi-directional lugs that graced the outsole of the X Ultra 2, its heel part is now engineered with Descent Control technology—a feature the previous model lacked.
 As its name suggests, this technology gives wearers more control and secure footing while going down slippery slopes.

-The Salomon X Ultra 3 is a low-cut footgear catering to both male and female hikers.
+The Salomon X Ultra 3 is a hiking shoe catering to both male and female outdoor enthusiasts.
 It comes in standard width and fairly runs true to size.
 Purchasers from both genders can get the X Ultra 3 in whole and half sizes.
 Custom fit is primarily provided by the Quickfit lacing system.
 Its fifth and top-most pair of eyelets gives wearers extra lockdown security.
 Also, this proprietary closure system works in conjunction with yet another Salomon-owned tech called the Sensifit.
 This technology is embodied in the shoe’s overlay which grips the upper as more lace pressure is applied.

 Contagrip, Salomon’s in-house outsole technology, supplies the X Ultra 3 with its much-needed traction.
 This outsole, which is a mixture of several compounds, is engineered to have zonal densities.
 The outer edges of the outsole are engineered to have a higher density to withstand wear and tear.
 The central zone of both the heel and forefoot zones, on the other hand, have a lower-density makeup for enhanced traction and flexibility.